samfeldstein/notebook/content/notes/private-notes-in-foam-and-eleventy.md

 ## Method One: `.gitignore` a `private` folder

-Put your privates notes in a `private` folder, add that folder to `.gitignore`.
+Put your private notes in a `private` folder, add that folder to `.gitignore`.

 In Eleventy, files added to `.gitignore` are [also ignored by Eleventy](https://www.11ty.dev/docs/ignores/), so they won't show up in the build output.